ThomasBleijendaal/blog/markdown/10-azure-container-apps/2-design.md

 :   Some open-source database that can be used to search on index blog data.
 I'll have the investigate what fancy database I can use for this and if I'm actually going to use this.

 Process Container
 :   This container will run some Console or Azure Function-based code that will convert the markdown from the GitHub repo, builds all the pages, beautifies the HTML as I want readable HTML source, and stores it in the Storage Container.
 This will be written in F#.
+The trigger of this container will be a service bus queue that receives messages from a trigger in the GitHub repo.